ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: User Study

-We counted the numbers of \textit{meaningful points} in the transcribed participants' verbal descriptions of what they learned after each task.
-We considered a point ``meaningful'' if participants mentioned a meaningful perspective related to the task and integrated it with their own situations.
+\minor{Following prior work in community-based information seeking \cite{wu2024comviewer}, we quantified learned information by counting the number of ``meaningful points'' within participants’ transcribed verbal descriptions.} We considered a point ``meaningful'' if participants mentioned a meaningful perspective related to the task and integrated it with their own situations.
 For example, ``\textit{The key to online education is that you need to have enough self-discipline, and I believe I can manage that.
 So, with this self-discipline as a foundation, along with the various benefits of online education, I think digital education suits me quite well.}'' is a meaningful point, while ``\textit{First of all, I consider two factors.
 One is to appreciate the beautiful scenery, the other is the food.}'' is not.
 Two authors first independently coded the meaningful points of 81 verbal descriptions (27 participants $\times$ 3 conditions) and then met and discussed their codes to compile a coding scheme.
-They then applied the coding scheme to the rest verbal descriptions in a shuffled order and resolved the disagreement via discussions.
+They then applied the coding scheme to the rest of the verbal descriptions in a shuffled order and resolved the disagreement through discussions \minor{until full agreement was reached}.

 In the questionnaire, we assessed participants' perceived \textit{satisfaction of the received information} (Q1 in \autoref{fig:result}) via an item adapted from \citep{liu2022planhelper}, on a standard 7-points Likert Scale (1 - strongly disagree, 7 - strongly agree).
-We assessed \textit{user engagement} in the information-seeking process by averaging participants' scores (1 - least engagement, 7 - highest engagement) on six items adapted from Brien's theoretical model \citep{o2016theoretical} (detailed items in \autoref{fig:engagement} in Appendix).
+We assessed \textit{user engagement} in the \minor{conversational search} process by averaging participants' scores (1 - least engagement, 7 - highest engagement) on six items adapted from Brien's theoretical model \citep{o2016theoretical} (detailed items in \autoref{fig:engagement} in Appendix).
 Besides, we measured their perceived task workload by averaging participants' ratings (1 - least workload, 7 - highest workload) on six metrics adapted from NASA Task Load Index \citep{hart1988development} (\autoref{fig:workload} in Appendix).